ibuliyaminu/Computational_Workflow_Project_for_2D_Materials/documentation/docs/index.md

 ## Acknowledgements

-Thank you so much, Andrew Fullard for the helpfull knowledge.
+Thank you so much, Andrew Fullard, for the helpfull knowledge.